benforster12310/dmxProject/electron/README.md

         - **Dimmer** - Tells the software that this channel is fully dimmable from 0-255 - This will provide buttons like 0%, 50% and 100% to the user

-        - **ExactValue** - Tells the software that exact values are needed to be sent to this channel - **If this is set then a values property must be set and in a nested provide the exact values that will be options for the user instead of the normal dimmer options**
+        - **ExactValue** - Tells the software that exact values are needed to be sent to this channel - **If this is set then a values property must be set and with the key as the name of the value e.g. red and the value the value to send to that channel.
+This will provide the exact values that will be options for the user instead of the normal dimmer options**

-            `"name": "Colours",
+        e.g.

+        `{
+        "name": "Red",
+        "type": "Dimmer",
+        }`

+        e.g.

+        `{"name": "GOBOs",
         "type": "ExactValue",
         "values": {
-                "red": {
-                    "value":20
-                },
-                "green": {
-                    "value":30
-                }
-            }`
+            "spiral":6,
+            "none":0,
+            "circle":20
+        }}`

 ---
 > main.js

+main.js will contain the squirrel event manager at the top which will allow the project to be packaged

+**IPC QUERIES:**

+- **SerialPortsList** - This will return a list of all of the devices that are made by arduino, the return type is an object with nested objects contained in it

+- **UseDevice** - This sets the device up as the device to use, provide this method the port of the device and then it will open the rest of the application

+- **OpenManageFixturesWindow** - This method opens the manage fixtures window, it can be opened by a button in settings

+- **SettingsGetFixtures** - This method will return the contents of **fixtures.json**, this is used by settings but also the main pages

+- **SettingsSaveFixtures** - This method **Overwrites fixtures.json** with the given data, any changes must be appended to the original data using the previous method otherwise all of the data will be gone

+- **WriteToDmxChannel** - This method writes the object given to it to the serial port that the arduino is on